5113 Senior Broadcast Engineer-Radio and TV

 Education: An Associate’s degree in Electronics, Applied Science, or a related scientific or technical field or documented equivalent technical training, is required.

 Skills: Computer, electronics, and mechanical skills are required to install, operate, maintain, troubleshoot, and/or repair analog and digital radio broadcast equipment.
 The ability to use a wide variety of testing equipment in various situations is required.
 Must be able to use typical broadcast and electronics test equipment and have an understanding of computer systems and networking.
 Effective oral and written communication skills are required.
-The ability to troubleshoot and repair high-power RF equipment to include FM transmitters and microwave equipment is preferred.
+The ability to troubleshoot and repair high-power RF equipment to include radio and TV transmitters and microwave equipment is preferred.

 License: Must have a valid Missouri driver’s license.